makerdao/governance-portal-v2/README.md

 #### Content

 The portal seeks to rely on on-chain data as much as possible and to minimize reliance on data stored on centralized servers.
-However, due to the large volume of data that is relevant to Maker governance, fetching this data from on-chain is both time and resource-intensive.
+However, due to the large volume of data that is relevant to Sky governance, fetching this data from on-chain is both time and resource-intensive.
 In order to improve the user's experience, some reliance on third-party services has been added, and we recommend a few configuration steps for optimal use.
 These services include:

 - [GitHub](https://github.com/makerdao/community/tree/master/governance) for storing markdown related to [polls](https://github.com/makerdao/community/tree/master/governance/polls), [executives](https://github.com/makerdao/community/tree/master/governance/votes), and [aligned delegates](https://github.com/makerdao/community/tree/master/governance/delegates)